Prometric | DHA | HAAD mock test 3

 1.

-A nurse is caring for a client with a spinal cord injury during the immediate postinjury period.
-What is the primary focus of nursing care during this immediate phase?
+A 35-year-old man is brought to the emergency department after falling from a two-story building.
+He is diagnosed with a spinal cord injury at the cervical level.
+During the immediate postinjury period, the nurse plans the client’s care.
+What should be the primary focus of nursing management during this phase?

 2.